josealonso/Solidity-firstSteps/README.md

 - Will be integers internally.
 - Up to 256 values ----> uint8 is used
 - More than 256 values ----> uint16 is used

+## Re-Entrancy and Checks-Effects-Interaction Pattern

+As a rule of thumb: You interact with outside addresses last, no matter what.
+Unless you have a trusted source.
+So, first set your Variables to the state you want, as if someone could call back to the Smart Contract before you can execute the next line after .transfer(...).
+Read more about this here: https://fravoll.github.io/solidity-patterns/checks_effects_interactions.html